Tulsa cop says he can't recall shooting that killed sergeant

 Tulsa cop says he can't recall shooting that killed sergeantShow all 3

-Zarkeshan said he never worked for the city's waste management department and that the post was a “bad joke” when he was in police academy.
-He said he wanted to show he worked for the city, but not that he was with the Tulsa Police Department because he was not yet an officer.
+However, prosecutor Kevin Gray told jurors that Ware brought the violence on himself by refusing to comply with Johnson’s instructions and resisting.

-Zarkeshan had been on patrol for less than six weeks before the shooting after graduating from the police academy in the spring, according to police.
+“He deprived Sgt.
+Johnson of his unalienable right to life,” Gray told the jury.

-Assistant District Attorney Kevin Gray said during opening statements that Zarkeshan pulled Ware over about 3 a.m. after he saw him run a stop sign and then take a wide turn into another lane of traffic.
+Gray had told jurors during opening statements that Zarkeshan pulled Ware over about 3 a.m. after he saw him run a stop sign and take a wide turn into another lane of traffic.
 Ware then failed to produce a driver’s license or proof of insurance when Zarkeshan asked him to provide those documents, Gray said.

 Matthew Hall was convicted of being an accessory to a felony for driving Ware from the scene after the shooting.